micklemacklemore/CUDA-Path-Tracer/README.md

 An image that would typically take 10,000 samples to render can be done in merely half the time, with potentially cleaner results.

 To denoise rendered images, the API is fairly straightforward.
-The denoiser accepts 32-bit floating point channels by default and you can see how it's used `here`.
+The denoiser accepts 32-bit floating point channels by default and you can see how it's used [here](https://github.com/micklemacklemore/CUDA-Path-Tracer/blob/main/src/pathtrace.cu#L625-L659).

 For information, go to the [OIDN homepage](https://www.openimagedenoise.org/).